 Global Avocado Summit 2024 focuses on export markets, new origins and the state of the Chilean industry

-The Global Avocado Summit 2024, organized jointly by the Chilean Avocado Committee and Yentzen Group, attracted a full crowd.
-The event brought together national and international industry members who enjoyed various presentations focused on analysis, statistics, consumer trends, marketing, commercialization, and sustainability, among other topics.
+The Global Avocado Summit 2024, organized jointly by the Chilean Avocado Committee and Yentzen Group, drew a full crowd.
+The event brought together national and international industry members for a series of presentations focusing on analysis, statistics, consumer trends, marketing, commercialization, and sustainability, among other key topics.

-The avocado industry has undergone significant changes worldwide, particularly in Chile.
-New supplier countries have emerged, markets are growing, local consumption is increasing, and several challenges have arisen, like the promotion of sustainability.
+The avocado industry has experienced significant changes globally, particularly in Chile.
+New supplier countries have emerged, markets are expanding, local consumption is growing, and challenges like sustainability promotion have come to the forefront.

 "This event returns with great strength to discuss new trends, technologies, innovation, opportunities to increase consumption, and markets, always with a focus on sustainability, which is becoming increasingly important for this superfruit, which is desired not only by Chilean consumers but by people all over the world," she said.

-She also highlighted that in Chile, avocados are grown with "exceptional quality and flavor."
+She also emphasized that in Chile, avocados are grown with "exceptional quality and flavor."

-She pointed out that in the avocado industry, it is important to discuss and share best practices, as well as have a shared vision about the future of the fruit and the factors that will continue to strengthen it as a superfruit.
+Lüttges pointed out the importance of discussing and sharing best practices within the avocado industry and developing a shared vision for the future of the fruit and the factors that will continue to strengthen its position as a superfruit.

 Chilean Avocado Market Projections

-Lüttges said that according to the latest projections, a strong season is expected, driven by good fruit and favorable weather conditions.
+Lüttges noted that the latest projections indicate a strong season ahead, driven by good fruit and favorable weather conditions.

-A total of 200,000 tons of fruit production are anticipated a 33% increase compared to the previous season.
-Of this total, 55% will stay in Chile—the second largest avocado consumer in the world—and the remaining 45% will be exported, with the majority going to the European market, followed by Latin America, Asia, and the United States.
+A total production of 200,000 tons is anticipated—a 33% increase compared to the previous season.
+Of this, 55% will remain in Chile, which is the second-largest avocado consumer in the world.
+The remaining 45% will be exported, primarily to the European market, followed by Latin America, Asia, and the United States.

 Avocado Market Challenges